 ● Products claiming biodegradability and/or compostability without third-party certifications.

-● If a product seems natural, check for plastic lining (do the rip test – slowly tear it and you will see the plastic lining - see how in our video below).
+● Sneaky plastics - not all plastic is obvious.
+Look for hidden lining, glues etc. One way to check for a hidden lining is do the rip test – slowly tear it and you will see the plastic lining - see how in our video below).

 Yes, greenwashing can be common but there are companies that are doing the right thing and should be supported.
 We continually monitor the Australian packaging industry and seek out proof of certification.
 And we’re happy to say that there are many brands with products that walk the talk.